GeoMOER/moer-base-r/docs/units/_unit08/unit08-03_packages.md

 </head>
 <body>
 <div class="info">
-  <p><strong>Hint: Mind the order: first install - then activate.</strong></p>
+  <p><strong>Hint:</strong> Mind the order: first install - then activate.</p>
 </div>
 </body>
 </html>

 # Working with a package

 Make sure you read the documentation of the package.
 This gives a brief overview of the functions and some comments about the features of the methods.
 Note that if you click on a package the package window will move to the Help window.
 There you can find a description of the method and which arguments are necessary to run the function.